 When you get something that has roots like that, the likelihood is you can pivot and do good things.
 I think that in the last few years, we really have been able to do that.
 It’s been an interesting ride for the last 7 or 8 years inside TBT, but in the last few, I’ve started to see the biggest of organizations down to the smallest of organizations be able to really engage, and it’s become less about ‘what can I get out of that’ and more about ‘how can I be magnified and amplified by the other voices?’
 Tech Data, Nielsen, and some of these large organizations have wonderful megaphones.
 I think they’re also saying they’re willing to be the megaphone for midsize and even small companies.

 How do we do that together?
 That’s changed over the last few years.
 Workforce is a tough scenario and it’s always a challenge here.
-I remember during my days with Pricewaterhouse, 8, 10, or 12 years ago, you kind of had a circuit of people.
+I remember during my days with Pricewaterhouse, you kind of had a circuit of people.
 You looked at the talent base and you basically saw that people tended to float around the different large organizations.
 Musical chairs was a thing.

 We’ve built entire programs here at AgileThought around that dialog.
 We’ve heard it enough.
 Actually, we’ve engaged with our clients that are in that dialog and said, you know what?
-We can do that.
-We can bring them in.
+We can do that – we can bring them in.
 We can teach them with a program at AgileThought that surrounds them with the expertise of 10-year, 12-year veterans, and we can commit to giving them that experience.
-We do surround them deeply in terms of how we expect software to be built, what it looks like when it’s done properly, and I think that overall, this is good for clients – but it requires transparency, for sure.
+Additionally, we do surround them deeply in terms of how we expect software to be built, and what it looks like when it’s done properly.
+Overall, this is good for clients – but it requires transparency, for sure.